tbensky/labview_usb4000/README.md

-# Getting an Ocean Optics USB4000 working with Labview
+# Getting an Ocean Optics USB4000 working with Labview (Windows 10)

 As the title says, here's what I did to get a USB4000 working with Labview